julz0815/veracode-fix-ado-plugin/overview.md

 - **Access Control**: Uses Azure DevOps security model for access control
 - **Audit Trail**: All fix applications are tracked in your Git history

+## Prerequisites

+### Repository Access
+**Read permission to the repository's source code is required** for users viewing the pipeline summary or PR summary tab.
+The extension needs to:
+- Read source files to display code differences
+- Access file contents for fix application
+- Display line-by-line code comparisons
+- Generate proper diff views with context

+Without read access to the repository, users will not be able to see fix suggestions or apply fixes in the UI tabs.

 ## Troubleshooting

 ### Common Issues
 1. **No Fixes Available**: Check that your inputFile contains valid Veracode results
 2. **API Connection Failed**: Verify your Veracode credentials and API access
 3. **Build Failures**: Enable DEBUG mode for detailed logging
+4. **Permission Errors**: Ensure the user viewing the pipeline summary or PR summary tab has read access to the repository source code
+5. **UI Not Loading**: Verify that build artifacts are properly published and accessible

 ### Debug Mode
 Set `DEBUG: true` in your task configuration to get detailed logging information for troubleshooting.